Our verdict

 For this test, we use a smoke-pumping machine and cover up the shoe mouth entirely so that the smoke is only able to escape through the upper.

 We carried out a second test on the upper.
-By putting it against light, we could see that the light can pass through the fabric, proving that it's breathable.
+By putting it against light, we could see that the light can still pass through the fabric, meaning that it's still breathable enough.

 The photos we took with our microscope show the texture of the mesh upper and the holes that let the moisture out.